saitharun08/DataEngineering-Workshop4_draft/docs/intro_celery_rabbitMq.md

     print 'Task finished? ', result.ready()
     print 'Task result: ', result.result
 ```
-8. Now, we can start Celery worker using the command below (run in the parent folder of our project folder test_celery)
+**Step 8** Now, we can start Celery worker using the command below (run in the parent folder of our project folder test_celery)
 ```
 celery -A test_celery worker --loglevel=info
 ```
-9. In another console, input the following (run in the parent folder of our project folder test_celery)
+**Step 9** In another console, input the following (run in the parent folder of our project folder test_celery)
 ```
 python -m test_celery.run_tasks
 ```